LG G6 Launch: Official Specs, Twitter Reactions And More

 — Sprint News (@sprintnews) February 26, 2017

-The Inquisitr will keep you in the loop for more market launch details pertaining to the LG G6.
+The Inquisitr will keep you in the loop for more market launch details about the LG G6.

 [Featured Image by David Ramos/Getty Images]